nguyenkhanh-k2/Fca-Sumi-Remake/DOCS.md

 	<tr>
 		<td rowspan="5">
 			<code>"typ"</code><br />
 			A user in a thread is typing.
+Note that receiving this event type needs to be enabled with `api.setOptions({ listenTyping: true })`
 		</td>
 		<td><code>from</code></td>
 		<td>ID of the user who started/stopped typing.</td>